katharostech/bevy_retrograde/README.md

 ## Examples

-Check out the [examples] folder for more examples, but here's a quick example of what using Bevy Retro looks like.
+Check out the [examples] folder for more examples, but here's a quick look at using Bevy Retro:

 [examples]: https://github.com/katharostech/bevy_retro/tree/master/examples